tankywoo/passtk/README.md

-# About
-Passtk is a `python` script that can generate a `random password`.

-Copyright (C) 2013 by TankyWoo
+A tool to generate random password.

-# Usage
+## Usage ##
-It can specified the `level` and the `length` of the password

     usage: passtk.py [-h] [-l LEVEL] [-n LENGTH]

+    A tool to generate random password.

     optional arguments:
       -h, --help            show this help message and exit -l LEVEL, --level LEVEL
-							The level(1-3, default is 2) of the password, higher is complex
+                            The level(1-3, default is 2) of password, higher is complex
       -n LENGTH, --length LENGTH
-							The length of the password
+                            The length of password

-# Setup
-Use it in your `Unix/Linux` system:

-	sudo cp passtk.py /usr/bin/passtk

-And then you can use `passtk` command to use it.

-# License
-MIT License

-# Contact
+## Contact ##

-	echo YWRtaW5AdGFua3l3b28uY29tCg== | base64 -d
+    Tanky Woo<me@tankywoo.com>